nordic-institute/X-Road-development/README.md

 - [NFR (Non-functional requirements)](NFR.md)

 ### How do the documents relate to each other?

-Sketch of the 'Big Picture':
+X-Road Joint Development 'Big Picture':

 ![](IMG/X-Road.Joint.Development.png)